vxgmichel/aioconsole/README.rst

 Simple usage
 ------------

-The following example demonstrate the use of ``await`` inside the console:
+The following example demonstrates the use of ``await`` inside the console:

 .. code:: console